-Article 11 holds that publishers of press publications must be provided with the right of reproduction and the right of communication to the public of works and right of making available to the public other subject-matter for the digital use of their press publications.
+Article 11 holds that press publishers must be provided with the right of reproduction and the right of communication to the public of works and right of making available to the public other subject-matter for the digital use of their press publications.
 On the one hand, the right of reproduction is the right to authorise or prohibit direct or indirect, temporary or permanent reproduction by any means and in any form, in whole or in part works, including performances, films and broadcasts.
 On the other hand, the right of communication to the public is the right to authorise or prohibit the communication or making available to the public of works.

-In practice, this Article implies that publishers of digital press publications will be able to charge licensing fees for links to their content and, if this is not the case, file an action against a person inserting a hyperlink to their work without their authorisation.
+In practice, this article implies that publishers of digital press publications will be able to charge licensing fees for links to their content and, if this is not the case, file an action against a person inserting a hyperlink to their work without their authorisation.
 For example, a person could no longer add a source to an article in Wikipedia without first obtaining the consent or licence of the publisher.
 These consequences have led to an uprise of over 50 organisations.
 In an open letter to the Rapporteur Axel Voss on EU Copyright Reform, they argued that if Article 11 were to pass, freedom of speech and quality journalism would be threatened.

 This is a new obligation for information society service providers.
 They are currently under the mere obligation to promptly remove protected works when they have been informed of copyright infringement.
 It is most likely that said providers will implement automated filtering methods which will automatically block the protected content unless a licence has been given.
 The main issue arising from this new obligation is the right to freedom of expression.
 Automated decision making processes rely on an algorithm devoid of human interference.
 For example, how can the algorithm be trained to detect parody, which is one of the exceptions to right holder’s rights?
 This issue has been raised in an open letter to the President of the European Parliament.

+The Parliament’s proposal for a directive will now be submitted to the EU Commission and the EU Council for approval.
 Mathias Avocats will be sure to keep you informed.
 If you have any questions regarding copyright or Intellectual Property, the firm remains at your disposal.